 Use the Budget Justification to provide the additional information requested in each budget category identified above and any other information the applicant wishes to submit to support the budget request.
-If you have a quote(s), you may include it here.
+If you have a quote(s), you may include it here (information in the quote may be not used to supplement information provided in page-limited sections of the application, such as the Research Strategy).
 The following budget categories must be justified, where applicable: equipment, travel, participant/trainee support, and other direct cost categories.